juhityagi/sonarqube/Readme.txt

-This is the Sample SonarQube Demo Pipeline
+This is the Sample SonarQube Demo Pipeline.